Nuer, a West Nilotic language of South Sudan and Ethiopia

 Summary of the collection

-The Nuer deposit presents data recorded between 2015-2019 with speakers of Lou Nuer – a dialect that belongs to the Eastern Nuer dialect chain.
+The Nuer collection presents data recorded between 2015-2019 with speakers of Lou Nuer – a dialect that belongs to the Eastern Nuer dialect chain.
 It is spoken around the Akobo town in South Sudan.

 The collection investigates phonetics, phonology and morphology of Nuer verbs.
 This is achieved through systematic elicitation of inflectional and derivational paradigms, and through elicitation of target words in various prosodic contests designed to assist with the study of tone and vowel length.